[Moderate revision–posted 1/14/26 (replaces 2/22/22 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policies and procedures for using professional services to carry out the business of Texas Tech University (TTU) or the Texas Tech University System (TTUS).

-REVIEW: This OP will be reviewed in November of odd-numbered years by the Chief Procurement Officer and the Vice Chancellor for Facilities Planning & Construction with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice President and Chief Procurement Officer and the Vice Chancellor for Facilities Planning & Construction with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 POLICY/PROCEDURE